denten-books/plain-text/0-intro.md

 Encoding matters because how texts are encoded, transmitted, and stored decides who gets to decode, receive, and access.

-The advent of simulated text necessitates a computational poetics, which enables unfettered access to text, code, platform, and infrastructure.
+The advent of digital text necessitates a computational poetics, which enables unfettered access to text, code, platform, and infrastructure.
 For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
 Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational poetics empower